EarNugget/rl-custom-chat/README.md

 ## How To Use

-Pressing Ctrl+Shift+q will show/hide this help window.
-Pressing Ctrl+\` (the key left of 1) will open the quickchat editor.
+- Press Ctrl+\` (the key left of 1) to open the quickchat editor.
-Pressing \` in game will show on screen display similar to pressing keys 1-4 in Rocket League.
+- Press \` in game to show on screen display similar to pressing keys 1-4 in Rocket League.
 Then press keys 1-8 to send a custom quickchat.
 To send a random quickchat from the text file, click 'r' afterwards.
+- Press r + keys 1-4 to change the selected CustomList.
+- Press Ctrl+Shift+r open the selected CustomList text file.
+- Press Ctrl+Shift+q to show/hide this help window.
+- Press Ctrl+Shift+v to show/hide the changelog.
+- Press Ctrl+Alt+\` to give cqc a reload.

 Friend me in Rocket League @EarNugget!